Be wildlife aware

 - They have potent toxic stings that can cause serious illness and, in some cases, death.

-- Visit tropical stingers for safety and first aid information.
+- Visit Beachsafe for safety and first aid information.

 - Dingoes have the potential to be dangerous to humans.